How To Rank Higher On Google – The Ultimate Guide

 So what should be done?
 The bottom line is this: You need top rankings on page one — ideally within three positions from the very top — otherwise, you won’t receive meaningful amounts of organic traffic from Google.
 That’s it.
 The difference between numbers one and five in CTR percentages will shock you.

 Therefore, it’s safe to say that ranking high in Google search results should be among your top priorities when running an online business.
-Just so we’re clear, this isn’t something nice to have but rather need-to-have.
-Get ready to take many notes and step up your game with SEO!
+Just so we’re clear, this isn’t something nice to have but rather a need-to-have.
+Get ready to take lots of notes and step up your SEO game!

 Understand Google’s Perspective